tabakhi/tabakhi.github.io/argparse_bool.md

 # Parsing boolean options in Python
 ## Introduction
 Python has the module argparse to parse command line options.
-I use this occassionally but I had some trouble using it to parse boolean options.
+I had some difficulty figuring out how to parse boolean options.
 I hope this page helps others like me who also want to parse boolean options.

 ## The Code